Kamila Shamsie

 Kamila is an award-winning novelist celebrated for her contributions to contemporary literature.
 She has authored eight critically acclaimed novels, including Burnt Shadows, A God in Every Stone, and Home Fire, which won the Women’s Prize for Fiction, was longlisted for the Man Booker Prize, and shortlisted for the Costa Prize.
 Her most recent work, Best of Friends, has received significant recognition, including the Karachi Literature Festival/Getz Fiction Award and a shortlist spot for the Indie Book Awards.
 Her novels have been translated into over thirty languages.
 Prior to joining GU-Q, she was a Professor of Creative Writing at the University of Manchester.
 She also holds a lifetime honorary position as Vice-President of the Royal Society of Literature in the UK.

-During her residency, Kamila will be involved in a variety of enriching activities on our campus.
-These will include workshops, masterclasses, special events, and public lectures.
-Students will have the opportunity to participate in creative writing sessions, while Kamila will lead various public events, such as readings with renowned authors, informal discussions, and focused writing workshops designed to spark creativity and literary exploration.
+During her residency, Kamila engages in a variety of enriching activities on our campus, including workshops, masterclasses, special events, and public lectures.
+She offers students creative writing sessions and hostspublic events, such as readings with renowned authors, informal discussions, and focused writing workshops designed to spark creativity and literary exploration.

-Kamila’s presence promises to add significant depth to our academic discourse, and her engagement with our community will undoubtedly contribute to the broader cultural vibrancy of Qatar and beyond.
+Kamila’s presence adds significant depth to our academic discourse, and contributes to the broader cultural vibrancy of Qatar and beyond.

 Qalam: Great Writers in Conversation with Kamila Shamsie